Mark Vanhoenacker

 Mark Vanhoenacker (born 1974) is a Belgian-American airline pilot and author.
 He is a Boeing 787 pilot with British Airways and is also frequent contributor for the New York Times, Slate and the Financial Times with a focus on aviation.
 His first book, Skyfaring: A Journey with a Pilot was published in 2015, followed by How to Land a Plane in 2017, and Imagine a City in 2022.

 Life

 Vanhoenacker was born in Pittsfield, Massachusetts.
 His father, a former priest who left his vocation, was born in Belgium.
 His mother was born to a Lithuanian family in the United States.
+He has an adopted brother.

 Vanhoenacker studied at Amherst College, before undertaking an MPhil in history at the University of Cambridge.
 He started a PhD programme in East African history but decided after several months that he was more interested in pursuing a career in aviation.
 While saving money towards the expected cost of his flight training, he worked as a management consultant in Boston.
-He subsequently joined a British Airways (BA) training programme, and became a Boeing 747 pilot.
+He subsequently joined a British Airways (BA) training programme, and became a pilot of small Airbus aircraft in Europe than going on to become a Boeing 747 pilot.
 Following the retirement of the 747 fleet in 2020, Vanhoenacker now flies Boeing 787 aircraft.
 Vanhoenacker is gay.